tytydraco/yessleep/out/The_animals_sought_refuge_in_my_house_during_a_blizzard_I_think_they_were_running_from_more_than_just_the_cold.md

 "Hello?
 Anyone in there?"
 It asked, its tone far too nonchalant for someone weathering the full brunt of a blizzard.
 "I need some help out here."

 Next to me, Luke shifted as though he were about to stand up.
-I reached out and grabbed a hold of his arm, pulling him back down to the floor.
+I reached out and grabbed a hold of his arm, grabbing Toni and pulling Luke back down to the floor.
 There wasn't a chance in hell I was about to let him investigate the voice.
 It was so strangely quiet that I could hear the crunching of footsteps in the snow as the person outside moved.

 "Please," the voice said.
 It had gotten closer, like it was circling the house.
 "Please, I really need help.
 Can I just come in for a minute?
 It's so cold out here."
 My grip tightened on Luke's arm, the complete lack of emotion in the voice's tone sending a chill up my spine.
 He reached over, holding my hand in his as the source of the voice moved ever closer.